 As a 501(c)3 non-profit organization exclusively focused on food policy, CFPA dedicates the whole of its time, resources, and energy towards increasing low-income Californians access to healthy food.
 Support our work.

 In 2016, CFPA engaged in a strategic planning process to establish programmatic & organizational priorities for the next three years.
-Learn more about CFPA's goals for 2017-19 and our commitment to advance equity and diversity. link
+In 2019, this plan was extended to 2021.
+Learn more about CFPA's goals for 2017-21 and our commitment to advance equity and diversity. link

 George provides overall policy and administrative leadership for the organization.
 For many years, George directed CFPA's legislative efforts and led CFPA's CalFresh team, championing efforts to remove barriers to participation.
 Prior to joining CFPA, he was the Legislative Director for the Children's Alliance in Washington.
-George has a master's degree in social work and over 25 years of experience in advocacy dating back to his time with the Jesuit Volunteer Corp.
+George has a master's degree in social work and nearly three decades of experience in advocacy dating back to his time with the Jesuit Volunteer Corp.
 He joined CFPA in 1999.

 Tia provides overarching leadership for CFPA’s programmatic work.
-She also oversees the development and execution of CFPA’s annual research agenda.
-Her areas of expertise include policy advocacy to optimize the federal nutrition programs, particularly school and summer meals, and harnessing research to drive public policy.
+She also oversees CFPA’s annual research agenda.
+Her areas of expertise include policy advocacy to optimize the federal nutrition programs and harnessing research to drive public policy.
 Tia has a strong interest in advancing equity and inclusion through systems change.
 She received her Master of Public Health from UC Berkeley and joined the staff in 2009.